Charles Richardson (cricketer, born 1864): Playing for New Zealand

 Richardson played his first match for New Zealand a few weeks later against the touring Melbourne Cricket Club.
 Although Melbourne did not have first-class status, they were too strong for New Zealand, winning by an innings.
 In the second innings, Richardson, batting at number three, scored 114 not out in a total of 246, the first time anyone had scored a century for New Zealand.

 He was appointed New Zealand's captain for their next series, two matches against Lord Hawke's XI in 1902-03.
 However, apart from winning the toss in both matches he had little success, scoring 44 runs in two losses by large margins.
 He did not play for New Zealand again.
 Dan Reese, who scored a century in the second match, later said, "no more likeable man has led New Zealand sides; he was also an able leader".

 Later career

-He captained Wellington in his last first-class match in 1906-07, against the MCC.
+Richardson captained Wellington in his last first-class match in 1906-07, against the MCC.
 For some years he held the record for the number of runs scored in a season of Wellington club cricket: 553.
 He later served on the selection panel for Wellington.

 His younger brother William also played for New South Wales, from 1887 to 1896.